-The physical features of the Gushiegu District is made up of natural environment namely climate, vegetation, relief and drainage, location and size, the social and cultural environment in which the people live.
+The physical features of the Gushegu Municipality is made up of natural environment namely climate, vegetation, relief and drainage, location and size, the social and cultural environment in which the people live.
 The physical features are therefore essential elements or factors affecting the socio-economic development of the Metropolis.

 Location and size

-As shown in Figure 1.1, the District is located on the eastern corridor of the region and shares boundaries to the east with Saboba and Chereponi Districts, Karaga District to the west, east Mamprusi District to the north and Yendi Municipality and Mion District to the south.
-The total land area of the District is approximately 2,674.1 square kilometers.
+As shown in Figure 1.1, the Municipality is located on the eastern corridor of the region and shares boundaries to the east with Saboba and Chereponi Districts, Karaga District to the west, east Mamprusi Municipal to the north and Yendi Municipality and Mion District to the south.
+The total land area of the Municipality is approximately 2,674.1 square kilometers.
 It is about 114 km from the Northern Regional capital, Tamale.

 Relief and Drainage

-The District lies entirely within the Voltaian sandstone basin dominated by sandstones, shales, siltstones and minor limestone.
+The Municipality lies entirely within the Voltaian sandstone basin dominated by sandstones, shales, siltstones and minor limestone.
 The soils are mainly savannah ochrosols, groundwater laterite formed over granite and Voltaian shales.